MACHINE NAME = WEB 1

 30 July 2024

-Backed by UN Trade and Development, customs automation helps improve compliance and ease of trade in the country, benefitting businesses, the government and people.
+Backed by UN Trade and Development, customs automation helps improve compliance and ease trade in the country, benefitting businesses, the government and people.

 The Iraqi port of Basra situated on the Persian Gulf.